-PDF version (304 kb)
+PDF version (1.7 MB)

 Employment and Training

 Agreement when developing these programs to ensure project-related cultural and employee/ community wellness issues would be addressed in a sensitive and meaningful manner.
-The Cultural Awareness program, for example, was designed by four well-known Northern Aboriginal teachers and includes cultural, and drug and alcohol awareness workshops; mine tours for Aboriginal elders, women and students; and comprehensive community relations programs, including financial donations and scholarships.
+The Cultural Awareness program, for example, was designed by four well-known Northern Aboriginal teachers and includes cultural and drug and alcohol awareness workshops; mine tours for Aboriginal elders, women and students; and comprehensive community relations programs, including financial donations and scholarships.

 Diavik’s vision is to be Canada’s premier diamond producer, creating a legacy of responsible safety, environmental and employee development practices, and enduring community benefits.